 It is recommended that you enable SSL whenever you connect to a server that is configured to support it.
 SSL encryption protects data and credentials when they are transferred over the network, and provides stronger security than authentication alone.
-For detailed configuration instructions, see "Configuring SSL Verification on Windows" on page 15 or "Configuring SSL Verification on page 45.
+For detailed configuration instructions, see "Configuring SSL Verification on Windows" on page 15 or "Configuring SSL Verification on a Non-Windows Machine" on page 45.